Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Both planning efforts will propose projects and management actions to achieve their respective goals.
-While the two efforts are on slightly different timelines, the Draft Napa Valley DCP is expected to be available in Summer 2021, while the Draft GSP will be available in October 2021, there is opportunity for collaborating on potential joint projects that address both groundwater and drought resiliency.
+While the two efforts are on slightly different timelines, there is opportunity for collaborating on potential joint projects that address both groundwater and drought resiliency.
+The Draft Napa Valley DCP is expected to be available in Spring 2022 while the adopted GSP is currently available.

 Napa County has been monitoring groundwater conditions since the 1960s, when it collaborated with the U.S. Geological Survey on a study of groundwater resources in Napa Valley.
 Since 2009, the County has implemented additional programs to implement the General Plan and better understand, assess, and maintain groundwater sustainability.
 To further General Plan implementation, the County appointed a Groundwater Resources Advisory Committee (GRAC) in 2011.
 One of the Committee’s products was the 2013 Napa County Groundwater Monitoring Plan (GMP), to document and enhance the groundwater monitoring efforts that had previously been conducted under the County’s Comprehensive Groundwater Monitoring Program.
 The GMP recommended annual reports on groundwater conditions and modifications to the countywide groundwater monitoring program as needed.
 The first report was issued in 2015, analyzing 2014 water year data.